 One of the key functions of the Board is informed oversight of our risk management process.
 This oversight function is administered by the full Board or through its various committees.
 In particular, the Board is responsible for monitoring and assessing strategic risk exposure.
 The Audit Committee oversees our major financial risk exposures and steps that management takes to monitor and control financial risk exposures, including risk assessment guidelines and policies.
-The Audit Committee also oversees our enterprise risk management program, monitors compliance with legal and regulatory requirements, and reviews the adequacy and effectiveness of our information and cybersecurity policies and internal controls regarding information and cybersecurity.
+The Audit Committee also oversees our enterprise risk management program and internal controls, monitors compliance with legal and regulatory requirements, and reviews the adequacy and effectiveness of our information and cybersecurity policies.
 The Compensation Committee assesses and monitors whether our compensation plans, policies, and programs comply with applicable legal and regulatory requirements.
-The Nominating and Corporate Governance Committee monitors the effectiveness of our Corporate Governance Guidelines.
+The Nominating and Corporate Governance Committee monitors the effectiveness of our Corporate Governance Guidelines and other corporate policies.